 Prairie Mountain is a popular year-round hike due to its proximity to Calgary and panoramic views.
-With 700 metres of elevation gain in less than 4 kilometres, you will have to work for those views, but the effort is well worth it.
+With 700 metres of elevation gain in 4 kilometres, you will have to earn those views, but the effort is well worth it.
 Microspikes are recommended from late fall through spring.

 Prairie Mountain Trip Report